oracle/tribuo/docs/release-notes/tribuo-v4-3-2-release-notes.md

 * Fixing a multithreading bug in WordpieceTokenizer by @craigacp in https://github.com/oracle/tribuo/pull/382
 * Fixing a bug in IntArrayContainer.merge and adding tests by @craigacp in https://github.com/oracle/tribuo/pull/384
 * Matrix Factorization determinant calculation & SparseVector.subtract fixes by @craigacp taken from https://github.com/oracle/tribuo/pull/369
+* Tag support for TensorFlowSavedModelExternalModel by @craigacp in https://github.com/oracle/tribuo/pull/393

 ## Protobuf serialization fixes & tests
 * Add deserialization tests for 4.3 protobufs in AnomalyDetection, Clustering, MultiLabel by @craigacp in https://github.com/oracle/tribuo/pull/318